 The city has a good, reliable public transport system, so getting around Istanbul is easy.
 To get from the European side of the city to the Asian side, you can hop on a ferry.
 There are four main ferry stations on the European side: Beşiktaş, Kabataş, Karaköy, and Eminönü.
 The metro system is the best option for getting around Istanbul.
 There are lines connecting each of the major neighbourhoods.
 If you are travelling around late at night, a taxi is the best way to get around Istanbul.
 The istanbulkart is an all-round transportation boarding pass that you can use to get around Istanbul using the buses, metros, ferries, funiculars, and trams.
 You can buy one from the airport.

 Spending a night or two in Istanbul is one of the best parts of the trip and you are spoiled for choice when it comes to where to stay in Istanbul.
 Swanky hotels in skyscrapers overlooking the glittering city.
 Luxurious boutique hotels and Bohemian bed and breakfasts in quaint buildings along cobbled streets.
 And hostels along old artsy streets.
 The accommodation in Turkey is an indulgence all on its own.
-Some of the best places to visit in Istanbul are:
+Some of the best places to visit in Istanbul are the Grand Bazaar for families, Galata for nightlife, Arnavutköy for first timers and Beyoglu if you are on a budget.
+Karakoy to stay somewhere trendy.

 Direct flights to Istanbul are available from Johannesburg, Cape Town, and Durban on Turkish Airlines.
 Connecting flights to Istanbul depart from all the major towns and cities in South Africa.
 Non-stop flights to Istanbul from Cape Town are about 11 hours, non-stop flights to Istanbul from Johannesburg are about 10 hours, and non-stop flights to Istanbul from Durban are about 12 hours and 30 minutes.
 Flights land at one of the two international airports in Istanbul: New Istanbul Airport (IST) on the European side of the city or Istanbul Sabiha Gokcen International Airport (SAW) in Kurtkoy on the Asian side of the city.
 Major airlines operating flights to Istanbul are Turkish Airways, Qatar Airways, KLM, and Lufthansa.